frenz659/25days-javaScript-challenge/Day 2 - Task Manager/README.md

 ## Credits ❤️

-This project was created with ❤️ as a part of coding journey.
+This project was created with ❤️ as a part my of coding journey.